Kampfkarren/selene/docs/src/lints/manual_table_clone.md

 - Any usage of the output variable in between the definition and the loop (as determined by position in code).
 - If the input variable is not a plain locally initialized variable.
 For example, `self.state[key] = value` will not lint.
 - If the input variable is not defined as a completely empty table.
+- If the loop and input variable are defined at different depths.

 ---